josefglatz/development-only/README.rst

 - ``SYS/trustedHostsPattern``: Flexible and not strict value
 - ``SYS/exceptionalErrors``: more verbose setting
 - ``BE/debug``: true, to show field names, ...
+- ``BE/lockSSL``: true, because with DDEV or any other professional dev environment it's o-o-t-b possible to use ssl localy, ...
 - ``BE/sessionTimeout``: set to very high value
 - ``BE/installToolPassword``: set to classic value ``joh316``
 - ``FE/sessionTimeout``: set to very high value